ronaldomercado/dev-c7/docs/explanations/differences.rst

 -----------

-By default a container runs a single process (of id 1) and terminates when that process terminates. ``run-dev-c7.sh`` launches a background.
-Although you have the filesystem of a Centos 7 workstation inside the container, by design it is not an entire virtual machine.
+By default a container runs a single process (of id 1) and terminates when that process terminates. ``run-dev-c7.sh`` launches a background process that does nothing as process 1 and then executes any number of interactive shells inside of it.

+Although you
+have the filesystem of a Centos 7 workstation inside the container, by design it is not an entire virtual machine.